artic-network/artic-doc/pages/training/guides/building_trees.md

 ## Curating sequences and annotating with metadata

 Here we will assume the sequence data available are a set of genomes each isolated from a sample collected from an infected host.
-These are consensus genomes contructed from sequencing read,
+These are consensus genomes constructed from sequencing read,

 ### Naming sequences